Sunday, April 25

 The Great Pivot: Israel’s COVID19 Efforts and Lessons Learned

-Israel’s response to the COVID-19 pandemic showcased the country’s response to take concrete action to protect all of its people.
-Learn about best practices and lessons learned on how society can best respond to unknown circumstances, and how it brought together diverse faith and ethnic communities to work together to combat this emergency situation.
-Speakers: Dr. Hadid Alsana, Internal Ward, Soroka Hospital; Dr. Nadav Davidovitch, Director of the School of Public Health, Ben-Gurion University of the Negev; Dianne Gottlieb, Hadassah; Dr. Asher Yeshaihu Salmon, Head of the International Relations Department, Israel Ministry of Health.
+Israel’s response to the COVID-19 pandemic showcased the country’s ability to take concrete action to protect all of its people.
+Learn best practices for how society can respond to unknown circumstances, and how Israel brought together diverse faith and ethnic communities to work together to combat this emergency situation.
+Speakers: Dr. Hadil Alsana, Internal Ward, Soroka Hospital; Dr. Nadav Davidovitch, Director of the School of Public Health, Ben-Gurion University of the Negev; Dianne Gottlieb, Hadassah; Dr. Asher Yeshaihu Salmon, Head of the International Relations Department, Israel Ministry of Health.
 Moderator: Karen Paikin Barall, Government Relations Director, Hadassah.

 Stories from the Field: Criminal Justice Reform at the State and Local Level